njtsb1/AI_Career_Mentor_Discover_Your_Future_in_Tech/readme.md

+Daily learning

+# AI Career Mentor Discover Your Future in Tech

 Project developed at the Bootcamp CAIXA - Artificial Intelligence in Practice with guidance from specialist [Henrique Eduardo Souza](https://www.linkedin.com/in/hsouzaeduardo/?locale=pt_BR "Henrique Eduardo Souza").

 Learning to perform an integration between two agents: